Understanding Expedia Group's Unusual Options Activity | Benzinga

 Understanding Expedia Group's Unusual Options Activity

-Expedia Group (NASDAQ:EXPE) shares experienced unusual options activity on Thursday.
-The stock price moved up to $158.21 following the option alert.
+On Wednesday, shares of Expedia Group (NASDAQ:EXPE) saw unusual options activity.
+After the option alert, the stock price moved down to $147.92.

 - Option Type: SWEEP